By Adam Smith, 21st Century

 For some brief personal context, let me tell you how I came to be obsessed with the BoC and 1974.
 I got interested in monetary reform simply by learning about the system we live in and the nature of banks and money creation.
 It started with watching the first Zeitgeist movie (I’ve come SO far since then, as Zeitgeist is chock full of myths and inaccuracies too) and getting an interest in banking.
 Eventually that led me to the group the Committee on Monetary and Economic Reform, where I connected with the board.

 So began my years long quest for the truth about the BoC and 1974.
-I’ve bought nearly every book on the Bank of Canada in existence, some quite aged and dusty tomes, I’ve read the books of Bill Krehm, I’ve read many technical papers on the BoC website, but in the end the only way to dig right into that era was to go to the Toronto Reference Library and unearth the old Bank of Canada Reviews and Annual Reports from the 70s into the early 80s.
+I’ve bought nearly every book on the Bank of Canada in existence, some quite aged and dusty tomes, I’ve read the books of William Krehm, I’ve read many technical papers on the BoC website, but in the end the only way to dig right into that era was to go to the Toronto Reference Library and unearth the old Bank of Canada Reviews and Annual Reports from the 70s into the early 80s (digitized copies coming soon).
 And boy does it tell a tale.
 I’m going to pick the myth apart piece by piece in sections.

 Let’s start with the myth itself, it varies from place to place but the overall gist goes something like this: